-At the emergency room, Dr. Ira Schmelkin, the gastroenterologist, suspected that Adam was bleeding from the upper gastrointestinal tract (stomach and intestines), from an ulcer or lesion, because of the color and consistency of the blood.
+At the emergency room, Dr. Ira Schmelkin, the gastroenterologist, thought that Adam was bleeding from the upper gastrointestinal tract (stomach and intestines), from an ulcer or lesion, because of the color and consistency of the blood.
 “When it’s black and tarry," he says, "it’s a lot of blood.”

 The first order of business, then, was to determine whether Adam was losing fresh red blood in addition to old blood.
-Dr. Schmelkin explained that the presence of red blood indicates active bleeding and shows the severity of the emergency.
-To find out, the ER staff put a tube down to Adam’s stomach where they found a huge quantity of active blood – which confirmed that he was bleeding from his gastrointestinal tract.
+To find out, the ER staff put a tube down to Adam’s stomach.
+They found a lot of blood.
+This confirmed that he was bleeding from his gastrointestinal tract.

 Because of Adam’s gastrointestinal bleed, Dr. Schmelkin performed an endoscopy.
-An endoscopy is a procedure in which a tiny camera attached to the end of a flexible tube is passed through the patient’s esophagus, or “food pipe,” in order to visually examine the upper digestive system.
+An endoscopy is a procedure in which a tiny camera attached to the end of a tube is passed through the patient’s esophagus, or “food pipe,” in order to view the upper digestive system.

 NEW BLOOD TESTING TECHNOLOGY

-This process of matching a patient’s blood type is now conducted through the use of Gel Technology, which uses much less blood from the patient than the standard test tube.
+This process of matching a patient’s blood type is now done using Gel Technology, which uses much less blood from the patient than the standard test tube.
 James Lane (of Baystate Health’s Laboratory Services Department of Pathology), is the Lead Medical Lab Technologist in Transfusion Medicine at Baystate Medical Center.
-He conducted the training of staff at Baystate Noble Hospital in this new technology.
+He did the training of staff at Baystate Noble Hospital in this new technology.

-Dr. Ira Schmelkin, who is now the Chief of Gastroenterology for the entire Baystate Health system, remembers this case well.
+Dr. Ira Schmelkin, the Chief of Gastroenterology for the entire Baystate Health system, remembers this case well.
 He recalls the coordinated care provided by the medical team—from gastroenterologist to anesthesiologist to pulmonologist—in addition to the phenomenal work of the nursing staff.
-Were it not for the blood transfusions, too, Adam would not have survived.
+The blood transfusions were another key factor.

-“It really highlights the quality of care that someone could get at a small community hospital which oftentimes is not routine,” he says.
+“It really highlights the quality of care that someone can get at a small community,” he says.

-The smooth integration between different health practitioners at Baystate Noble that saved Adam Merriam’s life is paralleled by the entire Baystate Health system.
-Small hospitals like Baystate Noble benefit enormously from their membership in a larger health system.
+The smooth integration between different health practitioners at Baystate Noble that saved Adam Merriam’s life is reflected in the entire Baystate Health system.
+Small hospitals like Baystate Noble benefit enormously from being part of a larger health system.

-“It’s critical,” says Dr. Schmelkin.
-“So that when we do have complex patients that are difficult to handle, you have seamless integration with the folks at the larger center.
-Being able to pick up the phone is just absolutely wonderful.”
+“This greater system is critical,” says Dr. Schmelkin.
+“When we have complex cases, it’s important to have seamless integration with the folks at the larger center.”

-“The big message is that no matter where you go, you’re going to get the same level of care—and that was true, because we couldn’t have asked for anything more.”
+Erin agrees.
+As HR director for another community hospital and outpatient center in the Baystate Health system (Wing and Mary Lane), she says, “The big message is that no matter where you go within Baystate, you’re going to get the same level of care—and that was true, because we couldn’t have asked for anything more.&rdquo

 A NEW LIFE

 Since Adam’s recovery, Erin and Adam have slowed down quite a bit.
 They relax more and take the time to go on vacations.
 They have also reached the exciting decision to have children, something they were on the fence about before Adam’s illness.
-And their love and gratitude to their own dogs (one of which has since passed away) for helping them through Adam’s health crises led them to get more involved in animal rescue.
+And gratitude to their dogs for helping them through Adam’s health problems led them to get more involved in animal rescue.